bchardim/openshift-workshop/README.md

 #### PVC, Persistent Volume Claim

-PVCs is a resorce (PersistentVolumeClaim API object) which represents a request for storage by a developer.
+PVCs is a resource (PersistentVolumeClaim API object) which represents a request for storage by a developer.

 #### Persistent Volume Access Modes